sasadangelo/k8s-cluster/README.md

 This is a tool I use to play with K8s clusters on my MacOS using Vagrant and Virtual Box.

+## Features

-I started from the [following project](https://github.com/ecomm-integration-ballerina/kubernetes-cluster/) that I fixed to work with K8s 1.6 API.
-I reworked the code to have the setup on more than one script instead of on one big Vagrantfile hard to read and separate it from the configuration.
+I started from the [following project](https://github.com/ecomm-integration-ballerina/kubernetes-cluster/) that I fixed to:

+1. have the setup on more than one script instead of on one big Vagrantfile hard to read and separate it from the configuration.
+2. support the K8s 1.6 APIs
+3. support for K8s 1.18 and Calico 3.8.8
+4. deploy K8s dashboard changing a configuration parameter at setup time.

 ## Pre-requisites

  * **[Vagrant 2.1.4+](https://www.vagrantup.com)**
  * **[Virtualbox 5.2.18+](https://www.virtualbox.org)**

-## Features

- * Kubernetes 1.18
- * Calico 3.8.8

 ## Run the K8s Cluster